RHIANNON MATON, Ph.D.

 Prior to the Ph.D., I had never before taken a standardized test—and I single-handedly guided myself through all stages of GRE studying, on my first try ranked in the 99th percentile in both Analytical Writing and Verbal Reasoning.
 My Dissertation earned the "with distinction" top honor at Penn, and I taught for one year in Penn's rigorous Critical Writing Program following my studies.
 Here, I honed my understanding of academic genre analysis and higher education writing instruction.

-I am Co-Editor of the forthcoming Routledge Handbook on Teachers' Work: International Perspectives on Research and Practice (2026), the leading international text in the field, and Co-Editor of the Routledge Critical Perspectives on Teaching and Teachers' Work book series, I also serve as incoming Managing Editor of Wagadu: Journal of Transnational Women's and Gender Studies, and previous Co-Editor of a four-part special series for Critical Education Journal.
-My scholarship has been recognized with multiple awards, including SUNY Cortland’s Waring & DiNardo Outstanding Achievement in Research Award (as the first Assistant Professor to receive it) and the University of Pennsylvania’s Ralph C. Preston Award for social justice research.
+I have Co-Edited a Routledge Handbook, the Handbook on Teachers' Work: International Perspectives on Research and Practice (2026), the leading international text in the field, and am ongoing Co-Editor for a Routledge Book Series, Critical Perspectives on Teaching and Teachers' Work.
+I recently wrapped up a term as Managing Editor for Wagadu: Journal of Transnational Women's and Gender Studies, and now Co-Edit Workplace: A Journal for Academic Labor.
+I am also a previous Co-Editor of a four-part special series for Critical Education Journal.

-I have held leadership roles as past Co-Chair of AERA’s Teachers’ Work/Teacher Unions SIG, as Visiting Scholar and Affiliated Researcher at Hunter College’s National Center for the Study of Collective Bargaining in Higher Education and the Professions and as Associate Professor (status-only) at OISE/University of Toronto.
+My scholarship has been recognized with multiple awards, including SUNY Cortland’s Waring & DiNardo Outstanding Achievement in Research Award and the University of Pennsylvania’s Ralph C. Preston Award for Social Justice Research.
+I hold a range of leadership roles in my field, including as Past Co-Chair of the American Educational Research Association’s Teachers’ Work/Teacher Unions Special Interest Group, Visiting Scholar and Affiliated Researcher at the Hunter College National Center for the Study of Collective Bargaining in Higher Education and the Professions, and Associate Professor (status-only) at OISE/University of Toronto.

 For a full record of my publications and service, please see my CV and Academia.edu profile.